Bypass sandboxing implementations such as seccomp in CTF pwn challenges with ROP

 1 | mov rdx, [rdi+8] |

-but I was unable to find it with objdump
+but I was unable to find it with objdump or ROPgadget

-Instead, I’ll use the following two gadgets found in __rpc_thread_key_cleanup
+Instead, I’ll use the following two gadgets found in __rpc_thread_key_cleanup to gain control of the rdx register.

-I found them by the command objdump -Mintel .links/libc.so.6 -d | grep -A10 -B10 "call QWORD PTR \[rd"
+I found them by the command objdump -Mintel .links/libc.so.6 -d | grep -A10 -B10 "call QWORD PTR \[rd".

-The logic is, since we have to dereference rdx
+The logic is, since we have to dereference rdx and control the data there, rdx should point to the heap.

-, it should hold an address of the heap too.
+Since we are passing rdi as an argument to free, it should hold an address of the heap too.

-The only way we can retain execution flow after the gadget is through either a call
+The only way we can retain execution flow after the gadget is through either a call or jmp gadget with rdx or rdi dereferenced as an argument.

 The two gadgets are: